HuyLeDac/RAG_ATAM_Tool/docs/README.md

 An ATAM framework which semi-automatically analyses tradeoffs, risks and sensitivity points using Retrival Augmented Generation (RAG), focusing on qualitative analyses.

-## Updates

-### Update 04.11

-- Added first components of RAG database
-  - Text splitter
-  - Get embedding function
-  - build database with embedded documents
-- Next steps:
-  - implement information retriever
-  - Work on prompt template
-  - Work on input format

-### Observation (29.10.24)

-- Too many architectural approaches in one prompt is difficult for the LLM to process
-  - Generates completely different outputs compared to the prompt.

 ## Requirements

 ### Objectives